wrkzcoin/wrkz-wallet-pluton/README.md

 ## Packaging for Production

+First make sure you have the needed dependency `rpmbuild`.
+For example, on arch...

+`yay -s rpm`

-To package apps for the local platform:
+To package apps for the local platform

 ```bash
 $ yarn package